Rami-Sabbagh/MoDev/Engine/GlobalVariables.md

 Unknown yet.

 ## _KeyTap: **Table**
-Used in Events.lua for detecting key taps.
+Used in Events.el for detecting key taps.
 It reset at the end of the update function in main.lua

 ## _KeyPress: **Table**
-Used in Events.lua for detecting key presses.
+Used in Events.el for detecting key presses.
 Remains true until the key is released.

 ## _cKeyTap: **Table**
 Stands for "Console Key Tap", must seperate these to seperate focus.
 Use this for text and console typing.
 Key Tap is used for in-game key presses only.